Yohan Min

 Torrance Science Policy Analysis fellow, Washington State Academy of Science (WSAS), WA (2020 - 2021)

-Project Member, Puerto Rico Solar Health Study Group, UW, Puerto Rico (2018)
+Project Member, Puerto Rico Solar Health Study Group, UW and Clean Energy Group, Puerto Rico (2018)

-Supported for research and field activities including installation of rooftop solar for disaster response and recovery in Puerto Rico after Hurricane, Maria.See media coverage in: University of Washington.
+Supported for research and field activities including installation of rooftop solar for disaster response and recovery in Puerto Rico after Hurricane, Maria.See media coverage in: University of Washington and Clean Energy Institute.

 -